abodnar1/Static-Comp/README.md

 Future features could include:
 * Add ARIA roles to HTML to improve accessibility
 * Make improvements for device compatibility

-## Setup
-1. Fork this Repo
-2. Clone it down to your machine
-3. `cd` into the root of the project directory
-4. Run `open index.html` in your terminal

 ## Contributors